gscontras/probLang/chapters/05-vagueness.md

 > **Exercise:** Visualize the `statePrior`.

-Next, we create a prior for the degree threshold *theta*.
-Since we're talking about *expensive* books, *theta* will be the price cutoff to count as expensive.
+Next, we create a prior for the degree threshold $$\theta$$.
+Since we're talking about *expensive* books, $$\theta$$ will be the price cutoff to count as expensive.
 But we want to be able to use *expensive* to describe anything with a price, so we'll set the `thetaPrior` to be uniform over the possible prices in our world.

 ~~~~
 var book = {